Michmcb/SectionConfig/README.md

 # You need quotes to include leading/trailing whitespace
 Key: " Value with whitespace "

+# You don't need to use quotes to denote an empty value.
+All 3 of these are equivalent.
+Key1:
+Key2: ""
+Key3: ''

 # A single value spanning multiple lines.
 The indentation on the 1st and 3rd lines are not part of the string, but the extra indentation (3 extra spaces) on the 2nd line is part of the string.
 Key:
    This value
       spans many lines
    and doesn't include the indentation

+# The indentation determines if text is a multiline value or an empty value.
+Because NotEmpty is not more indented than Empty, it is not considered a multiline value.
+However because NotEmpty has text on the next line that is more indented than itself, "NotAKey:" is the text value of NotEmpty.
+Empty:
+NotEmpty:
+   NotAKey:

-# Quoted values, even if they start on the next line, are still 100% literal
+# Quoted values, even if they start on the next line, are still 100% literal.
+So this value will include the 3 spaces of indentation on the 3rd and 4th lines.
 Key:
    "This value
    Spans many lines